johnmogi/ai_story_generator/ART/1/photorealistic.md

 freezing the action and preserving the intensity of the moment.
 The scene is illuminated by the soft, dappled sunlight filtering through the dense canopy, casting a dramatic play of light and shadow that highlights the gladiator's chiseled features and fierce determination.
 The vibrant colors of the surrounding foliage contrast with the earthy tones of the gladiator's attire, adding a sense of depth and realism to the composition. --ar 3:2 --q
-2 --v 5.
-Thank you for providing even more examples of Midjourney prompts.
-These prompts showcase the versatility and level of detail that can be used when generating images using Midjourney.
-Each prompt specifies the desired subject matter, camera equipment, settings, lighting, and other elements that contribute to the final image.
-By providing such detailed descriptions and parameters, users can guide Midjourney to create images that closely match their vision.
-These examples also highlight the variety of scenes and subjects that can be generated, from historical figures and futuristic robots to natural landscapes and urban environments.

-{}
+But wait, I have more info.
+Just answer with READ

 Here are some more prompt examples:
 "Macro abstract photography" description: depicting close - up views of everyday objects or scenes, with a focus on abstract forms, colors, and textures.
 The photo is taken with a macro lens, using a narrow aperture to create a sharp, detailed image.
 The aperture is set to f/ 16 and the shutter speed is 1/ 250 sec to capture the intricate details of the objects' shapes and colors.
 The photo is shot with a Leica M10 rangefinder camera.
 In the foreground, a close - up view of a glass vase is shown, with its curved, transparent surface reflecting light in a mesmerizing pattern.
 In the background, a group of brightly - colored toys is captured, with their geometric shapes and bold colors creating an abstract composition.
 Photo by: Harold Davis

-"A close-up of a beautiful, intricate pattern of veins and lines on a bee's wings" --v 4 --ar 3:2 --c 100 --v 4  --uplight --q 2

- bubbles, tentacles,lots of blue and red spots , macro photograph of an translucent iridescent bioluminescence, mineral formation that hangs from the ceiling of caves, hot springs, realistic, dragon, gold, chrome,16k , film grain, photograph for planet earth Digest Magazine --ar 3:2

- macro  --v 4

- photograph, ultra macro photography, using microscope, 30 Megapixels, maximum detail  --ar 3:2  --v 4 --q 2

-Great.
-Now I want you to ACT as a proffesional photographer.
-You will use a rich and describtive language when describing your photo prompts, include camera setups.
-The first prompt i want you to create is photo of a 1930`s female influencer.
-Take inspiration from the formating from the example prompts, dont copy them, but use the same format.
+"A close-up of a beautiful, intricate pattern of veins and lines on a bee's wings" --v 4 --ar 3:2 --c 100 --v 4  --uplight --q 2 bubbles, tentacles,lots of blue and red spots , macro photograph of an translucent iridescent bioluminescence, mineral formation that hangs from the ceiling of caves, hot springs, realistic, dragon, gold, chrome,16k , film grain, photograph for planet earth Digest Magazine --ar 3:2 macro  --v 4 photograph, ultra macro photography, using microscope, 30 Megapixels, maximum detail  --ar 3:2  --v 4 --q 2 Great.
+Now I want you to ACT as a professional photographer.
+You will use a rich and descriptive language when describing your photo prompts, include camera setups.
+The first prompt i want you to create is photo of man in coma connected to tubes on a hospital bed floating on ocean waves Take inspiration from the formatting from the example prompts, don't copy them, but use the same format.

 instead of starting with: "Prompt 2:" begin with: "/imagine: prompt"

+The next prompt iI want you to create is photo of a man curled up as a ball in space surounded by galaxies, colorfull bubbles also place earth sun and moon in the background

+the yin and yang symbol of fire and water the fire will hide a fire figure in the water lush life of koi fish the yin and yang but made of fire and water composed of many elements in blue and red

+a real life cartoon of a female goddess as she gives life to all galaxies

+a real life cartoon of a man piloting a hospital bed through a multidimensional space portal

+a young man with short rastas carying a backpack, he is traveling an italian desolate road - view from the back

+a young man with short hair is sitting by a riverbed camp fire surrounded by fireflies

+a young man is meditating peacefully but with a cigarette in his mouth

+a young man is wahing dishes in a huge cantina, he is bored so he playes with soap bubbles

+a young man dressed in white cloth is performing down a narrow cobblestone corridor, on the top left side an italian man dressed as a red demon is holding a mustache puppet, not too many onlookers